 STEP 3: Applying Paint Over Laminate Furniture

-Now that your surface has been prepared, choose a good quality paint in your choice color and paint away!
+Now that your surface has been prepared choose a good quality paint in your choice color and paint away!
 Of course, I prefer chalk mineral paint over latex, but it’s your choice.
-For this project, I chose to use Caviar (black chalk mineral paint) and was worried about painting over white but was pleasantly surprised when it was covered in two coats.
+For this project, I chose to use Caviar (black chalk mineral paint) and was worried about painting over white but was pleasantly surprised when it covered it in two coats.
 Who doesn’t love black?

-STEP 4: Apply A Top Coat For Added Durability On Laminate
+STEP 4: Apply A Top Coat For Added Durability On The Laminate

-Lastly, you’ll want to add a top coat over your newly painted laminate surface for extra durability.
+Lastly, you’ll want to add a topcoat over your newly painted laminate surface for extra durability.
 I used the same topcoat to seal the wood veneer.

 Check out the edgy design I chose for this MCM Credenza, and I’m seriously swooning over those hairpin legs.
 Hello, I think the 1970s wants its furniture back!
 And no one will know it’s laminate.
 It’s our secret.